Ding-YF/grid_map_foxy/README.md

 * **Visualizations:** The *grid_map_rviz_plugin* renders grid maps as 3d surface plots (height maps) in [RViz].
 Additionally, the *grid_map_visualization* package helps to visualize grid maps as point clouds, occupancy grids, grid cells etc.
 * **Filters:** The *grid_map_filters* provides are range of filters to process grid maps as a sequence of filters.
 Parsing of mathematical expressions allows to flexibly setup powerful computations such as thresholding, normal vectors, smoothening, variance, inpainting, and matrix kernel convolutions.

+The grid map package has been tested with ROS2 Foxy (under Ubuntu 20.04).
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 The source code is released under a [BSD 3-Clause license](LICENSE).

 **Author: Péter Fankhauser<br />
 Affiliation: [ANYbotics](https://www.anybotics.com/)<br />
-Maintainer: Maximilian Wulf, mwulf@anybotics.com, Magnus Gärtner, mgaertner@anybotics.com<br />**
+Maintainer: Péter Fankhauser, pfankhauser@anybotics.com<br />**
-With contributions by: Simone Arreghini, Tanja Baumann, Jeff Delmerico, Remo Diethelm, Perry Franklin, Magnus Gärtner, Ruben Grandia, Edo Jelavic, Dominic Jud, Ralph Kaestner, Philipp Krüsi, Alex Millane, Daniel Stonier, Elena Stumm, Martin Wermelinger, Christos Zalidis
+With contributions by: Tanja Baumann, Jeff Delmerico, Remo Diethelm, Perry Franklin, Dominic Jud, Ralph Kaestner, Philipp Krüsi, Alex Millane, Daniel Stonier, Elena Stumm, Martin Wermelinger, Christos Zalidis, Edo Jelavic, Ruben Grandia, Simone Arreghini

 This projected was initially developed at ETH Zurich (Autonomous Systems Lab & Robotic Systems Lab).